PeteMcNie/Typescript-Python-Project/README.md

-# React-Redux-Thunk-Boilerplate
+# Typescript-React-Python Project

-A bolier plate to get started on react projects quicker
+A work in progress...more to come soon!